 Click here to pay your rent online.
 (PIN required)

+Information on invoicing Limerick City and County Council.
 All invoices should be addressed to Limerick City and County Council and must quote a valid Purchase Order Number.

 Legal Obligation of Owners of Commercially Rated Property.